YakMan101/Sports-Web-Scraper/README.md

 # Sports Web Scraper

 ## Notes
 - This is a recreation of an old project.
-The code is in process of refactoring and cleaning.
+The code is in process of being refactored and cleaned.
 - Places leisure centre script is unfinished

 ## 📝 Project Overview